fansi-sifan/Brookings-Metro-Mapper/README.md

 ### Known Issues

-* When resolution is set to low for a non-warehouse dataset, hover tooltips become innacurate (click tooltips remain accurate)
+* When resolution is set to low (bubble map) for a non-warehouse dataset, hover tooltips become innacurate (click tooltips remain accurate)

+* When resolution is set to low (bubble map), legend may overlap graph in downloaded products

 * **'Clicking a Zillion Times' Advisory:** The server redraws the map with each user's click on an input, even if that click is made obselete by a future click.
 (E.g., if a user toggles an option from "off" to "on" and then a second later from "on" to "off", the map will be redrawn once reflecting "on" and again to reflect "off").
 On some machines, loading may take a few seconds, and a chain of many clicks may create a backlog